TechReborn/TechReborn/README.md

 ## Debugging the coremod

-If you need to debug the coremod method and method striping code you must use a custom launch argument to tell forge about the Loading plugin, this is not needed when not running in a none developer environment.
+If you need to debug the coremod method striping code you must use a custom launch argument to tell forge about the Loading plugin, this is not needed when not running in a none developer environment.

 `-Dfml.coreMods.load=techreborn.asm.LoadingPlugin`